raritycatchme/hvacdoctor/readme.md

 Erratic thermostat temperatures (especially climbing temperatures)
       <li>Heat not stopping/starting (possible fused w/ no output) </li>
 Compare temperatures with heat calls if they climb with no calls possible fuse.
-Compare heating calls with temp rise , if no climb somethigns wrong.
+Compare heating calls with temp rise , if no climb something's wrong.
 <li>Cooling not stopping (possible fused y/ no output) </li>
 Compare temperatures with cooling calls if they climb with no calls possible fuse.
-Compare cooling calls with temp rise , if no climb somethigns wrong.
+Compare cooling calls with temp rise , if no climb something's wrong.

 </ol>
    <h6>2.
 Things you should confirm (based on results) </h6>